pyrddlgym-project/pyRDDLGym/docs/jax.rst

 pyRDDLGym ordinarily simulates domains using numPy.
-If you require additional structure such as gradients, or better simulation performance, the environment can use a JAX simulation backend instead:
+If you require additional structure such as gradients, or better simulation performance, switch to a JAX simulation backend:

 .. code-block:: python